gujialiang123/gujialiang123.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper, "Context-Aware Feedback Compression in Online Judge Programming with LLMs," was accepted to FSE-IVR 2026.
+One first author paper, "Context-Aware Feedback Compression in Online Judge Programming with LLMs," was accepted to FSE-IVR 2026!